ems-project/elasticms-dev-docker/README.md

 #Requirements

-In order to have a working elasticsearch cluster you must have at least [4GB dedicated to you docker environment](https://github.com/elastic/elasticsearch/issues/51196).
+In order to have a working elasticsearch cluster you must have at least [4GB of RAM dedicated to you docker environment](https://github.com/elastic/elasticsearch/issues/51196).
 You might also want to check those [production recommendations](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-prod-prerequisites).

 Ensure that the [file share is enable](https://stackoverflow.com/questions/60754297/docker-compose-failed-to-build-filesharing-has-been-cancelled) for your project folder.